DavidBarros/spring-jpa-jersey/README.md

 ```
 after executing src/main/resources/sql/db_init.mysql.sql

-##Test Coverage
+## Test Coverage

 printscreen from sonar sonarqube added to root folder:
 ```
 coverage.png
 ```
-wich contains the test coverage percentage obtained with jacoco plugin.
+The file contain the test coverage percentage with jacoco plugin.

-###the test coverage can be obtained with the following maven command lines:
+### the test coverage can be obtained with the following maven command lines:
 ```
 mvn clean test
 mvn sonar:sonar